oclipa/csharp-cheat-sheet/README.md

 <div id="interview-const">
   <button type="button" class="collapsible">+ Variables: `const` vs `read-only`
      <code class="ex">
-const: cannot be changed after compile time; only applies to primitive types (it is implicitly static).
+const: cannot be changed after compile-time; only applies to primitive types (it is implicitly static).
        Should only be used if value will never, ever change.
 read-only: can only be set when a class is instantiated (i.e. in the class declaration or constructor) static readonly: effectively the same as const, although there are some significant subtleties (see inside).